khaninger/info_min/README.md

 Tests of gradient descent via barrier method, iLQG, and a couple other sanity-checks

 ### iiwa_sys
-A simple door-opening example, can be run as script
+A door-opening example, can be run as script

 ### two_mass_sys
 Implements a simple two inertia system for the tests